 Scam Alerts and Resources

 Fear and uncertainty surrounding the coronavirus pandemic could give rise to an outbreak of scams.
+Officials are also seeing more scams related to identity theft and unemployment claims.
 Officials are warning to be aware of possible scams that aim to take advantage of you during this crisis.
-Report COVID-19 fraud by calling the National Center for Disaster Fraud at 866-720-5721 or email email@example.com
+Report COVID-19 fraud by calling the National Center for Disaster Fraud at 866-720-5721 or email firstname.lastname@example.org

 Other Community Resources